ewerybody/a2.modules/DetailsPopup/README.md

+# DetailsPopup

-# Key/Value store UI for things to paste into fields.
+### A Key/Value store UI for things to paste into fields.

 ![dp](https://user-images.githubusercontent.com/218956/120041081-f3a65380-c007-11eb-99bf-8a928e430c95.gif)